gkjohnson/threejs-sandbox/screenSpaceReflectionsPass/README.md

 #### High Priority
 - Check coarser depth map lod based on ray distance.
 - Use depth pyramid to raymarch to improve performance, diffuse rough results
-- Does it make sense to quadratically fade the glossy rays in multi glossy and simple glossy?
-- Map the ray cone angle from [PI / 2, 0] to [1.0, 0.0] roughness.

 #### Medium Priority
 - Remove for loop ( unroll )
 - Further avoid surfaces intersecting with themselves.
-- Add blue noise.

 #### Low Priority
 - Use metalness and roughness values to fade result hit (pack normal xy, metalness, roughness into single buffer)